Get started with SpaceVIL

 compile fileTree(dir: 'libs', include: '*.jar')

-- ATTENTION!
-To get your app work you should run jvm on Mac OS with -XstartOnFirstThread argument!
-In build.gradle add line:
+ATTENTION!
+To get your app work you should run jvm on Mac OS with

 applicationDefaultJvmArgs = ['-XstartOnFirstThread']